 Having a clear understanding of your content and calendar to author, translate and publish content is key.
 You will want to identify and plan which of your properties need translations and into which languages.

-4. Make sure content is translated (i.e. copy written appropriately) and is reviewed for cultural correctness
+4. Make sure your hotel website translation is reviewed for cultural correctness

 Cultural Customization of Content